Table of Contents

 Medical Monitors

-A medical monitor, also known as a patient monitor, is an electronic device that checks and shows important details about a person’s health.
+A medical or patient monitor is an electronic device that checks and shows important details about a person’s health.

-It measures things like heart rate, SPO2 levels, blood pressure, temperature, breathing rate, and blood oxygen saturation.
+It measures heart rate, SPO2 levels, blood pressure, temperature, breathing rate, and oxygen saturation.
 These indicators give vital information about how a person is doing.

-Medical monitors not only measure these factors but also record and share the information in real time.
-It helps doctors and healthcare professionals keep a close eye on a patient’s health.
+Medical monitors measure these factors and record and share the information in real-time.
+It helps doctors and healthcare professionals closely monitor a patient’s health.

-These types of monitors are crucial for understanding and managing conditions like heart disease, hypertension, and diabetes.
+These monitors are crucial for understanding and managing heart disease, hypertension, and diabetes.
 They also help track how illnesses progress, providing valuable insights into a patient’s changing health status.

 Broadcast Monitors – Types of Computer Monitors